Highland Railway: Sutherland and Caithness Railway

-Dingwall & Skye
+Dingwall and Skye Railway

 Only certain routes are practicable in the Highlands due to the terrain, but from Dingwall it was possible to reach Kyle of Lochalsh on the west coast, opposite the Isle of Skye.
 Permission was granted in 1865, but landowners in Strathpeffer opposed the railway and created difficulties buying the land.
 In 1868, permission was granted for a different route, 2 mi to the north of the spa town.
 The terminus was 10 mi short to Strome Ferry, because of the cost of building a line around the coast to the Kyle of Lochalsh.
 The railway opened on 5 August 1870 for goods and passengers were carried from 19 August.
 Two trains a day were provided, either connecting with trains or providing through carriages at Dingwall.
 One train a day connected with steamers from Strome Ferry to Portree on Skye, and to Stornoway on Lewis.
 No Sunday services were provided, possibly because the traffic wasn't sufficient, but also it recorded that on a Sunday in 1883 villagers at Strome Ferry, determined to keep the Sabbath, prevented the loading of a special fish goods train until midnight had passed.

 Steamships

-The Dingwall & Skye Railway purchased two steamers, Jura and Oscar, to operate the services to Portree and Stornoway.
+The Dingwall and Skye Railway purchased two steamers, Jura and Oscar, to operate the services to Portree and Stornoway.
 Initially a daily service was provided to Portree, and a weekly service to Stornoway, but the first winter the frequency of the Portree service was reduced and the Stornoway service suspended.
 Oscar ran aground in November 1870, to be replaced with Carham and a new ship, named Ferret, was purchased to replace Jura.
 It was found that most of the work could be carried out with Carham, and Ferret was offered for charter.
 A three-month lease was agreed and paid for, but the ship went missing.
 It was discovered later in Melbourne, Australia, when offered for sale under an assumed name that the port authorities could not identify in the records.
 The company withdrew in favour of MacBrayne's running the service in 1880.

 Merger

-The Dingwall & Skye was absorbed by the Highland in 1880, and the Sutherland, Duke of Sutherland's and Sutherland & Caithness Railways were absorbed in 1884.
+The Dingwall and Skye Railway was absorbed by the Highland Railway in 1880, and the Sutherland, Duke of Sutherland's and Sutherland & Caithness Railways were absorbed in 1884.